John Mbiti: Early life

 John Mbiti was born on 30 November 1931 in Mulango, Kitui County, eastern Kenya.
-His parents were two farmers, Samuel Mutuvi Ngaangi and Valesi Mbandi Kiimba; He was one of six children and was raised in a strong Christian environment.
+His parents were two farmers, Samuel Mutuvi Ngaangi and Valesi Mbandi Kiimba.
+He was one of six children and was raised in a strong Christian environment.
 His Christian upbringing encouraged his educational journey through the African Inland Church.
-He attended Alliance High School in Nairobi and continued his education at University College of Makerere where he graduated in 1953.
+He attended Alliance High School in Kikuyu and continued his education at University College of Makerere where he graduated in 1953.
 Mbiti furthered his academic education in the US and received his Bachelor of Arts degree in 1956 and a Bachelor of Theology degree in 1957 from Barrington College, a Christian liberal arts school in Rhode Island.
 He then earned his Doctor of Philosophy in theology at the University of Cambridge, from where he graduated in 1963.
+Supervised by C.F.D.
+Moule, his doctoral work sought to answer the question, "How can African societies be effectively evangelized so that the Christian faith can penetrate deeply and firmly into the African soil?"

 Later life and death

 Mbiti taught religion and theology in Makerere University, Uganda, from 1964 to 1974 and was subsequently director of the World Council of Churches' Ecumenical Institute in Bogis-Bossey, Switzerland.
 He held visiting professorships at universities across the world and published extensively on philosophy, theology and African oral traditions.

-Mbiti's seminal book, African Religions and Philosophy (1969), was the first work to challenge Christian assumption that traditional African religious ideas were "demonic and anti-Christian".
-His sympathetic treatment of traditional religions was based on massive field work.
-Mbiti was clear that his interpretation of these religions was from a firmly Christian perspective, and this aspect of his work was sometimes severely criticized.
+Mbiti's seminal book, African Religions and Philosophy (1969), was the first work to challenge the Christian assumption that traditional African religious ideas were "demonic and anti-Christian".
+His sympathetic treatment of traditional religions was based on his extensive field work.
+Mbiti was clear that his interpretation of these religions was from a firmly Christian perspective.
+This aspect of his work was sometimes severely criticized.

 Mbiti's research interests included theology in Africa and Asia, and ecumenism.
-He also collaborated on a book of African proverbs, collected from across the continent.
+He also collaborated on a book of African proverbs, which were collected from across the continent.

-From 2005 up until his death in 2019, Mbiti was an emeritus professor at the University of Bern and a retired parish minister to the town of Burgdorf, Switzerland.
+From 2005 up until his death in 2019, Mbiti was an emeritus professor at the University of Bern and a retired parish minister in the town of Burgdorf, Switzerland.
 He was married to Verena Mbiti-Siegenthaler and had four children and five grand-children.
 Mbiti died in Burgdorf on 5 October 2019.